bitburner-official/bitburner-src/src/Documentation/doc/en/advanced/bitnode_recommendation_comprehensive_guide.md

 This BitNode unlocks [Corporation](./corporations.md).
 Corporation is one of the most controversial mechanics in Bitburner.
 As I said before, it's extremely complicated, extremely powerful, and extremely fast.
 If you have a good corporation script, you can ignore all other mechanics and speedrun most BitNodes.
 However, "having a good corporation script" is a serious challenge.
 Writing that "good script" may take days or weeks, assuming that you read the documentation carefully and have good advice from other experienced players (please join our [Discord](https://discord.gg/TFc3hKD) server and discuss there).
 If you try to do it blindly, Corporation is the worst mechanic.

 If you want to try this mechanic, you must remember this advice: When in doubt, check the in-game documentation.
-Corporation has the most intensive documentation in Bitburner.
+Corporation has the most extensive documentation in Bitburner.
 Note that you do not have to read all of them in one go.
 I recommend that you read the first 4 sections.
 They are the most important sections for newbies.
 After that, you can read the following sections at your leisure.

 ## BitNode 4